REDEFINING THE POWER SUIT,

 Since we’re always working on ways to reduce our carbon footprint, we order small quantities and do not mass produce anything.
 We use sustainable ECONYL© regenerated nylon fabrics that are made from pre- and post-consumer waste like in fishing nets, industrial plastic waste and fabric scraps.
 ECONYL© uses 100% recycled nylon fiber and is twice as resistant to chlorine, sun creams and oils, fabric pilling, and has SPF 50+ UV protection.
 All of our other fabrics and prints are eco-friendly, meaning they use less water, dye and energy to produce the lowest environmental impact.

 SUPPORT BEYOND THE FABRIC

 Our mission is to help fight the two greatest pandemics of our time: Coronavirus and Racism.
 As a WOC-owned brand, diversity and inclusivity have always been the standard for the models we cast and our company values, but we want to do more.
-We donate 10% of all monthly sales to different organizations that support the fight against racism.
+10% of every purchase is donated to different organizations that support the fight against racism.
 The organizations we have and will continue to support are ACLU Nationwide, The Loveland Foundation, Black Lives Matter, Equal Justice Initiative, NAACP Legal Defense Fund and Color of Change.

 Coronavirus also exposed the realities of capitalism and we're committed to being a part of the solution, not the problem.
 We decided to change to a DTC pricing model, so we can make our prices as fair as possible without sacrificing quality and sustainability.